-Heavy gunfire heard overnight in Guinea-Bissau capital
+Heavy gunfire in Guinea-Bissau as minister is freed from detention

 West Africa has been hit by multiple military takeovers over the past three years, including two in Mali, one in Guinea, two in Burkina Faso and one in Gabon.

 Sierra Leone’s government pushed back a military attempt to overthrow it over the weekend.
-More than 20 people were killed as gunmen in the capital, Freetown, attacked military barracks, a prison and other locations on Sunday, freeing about 2,200 inmates.
+More than 20 people were killed as gunmen in the capital, Freetown, attacked military barracks, a prison, and other locations on Sunday, freeing about 2,200 inmates.